universedocs/Universe-Docs/README.md

 ## Objective

 * Paradism: No work, No money, No Government, No Slavery, No Poverty.
 Final objective, but for now need money, work and government.
-But no need slavery!
+But no need slavery and poverty!
 * Humans are not machines and have feelings.
 Those machine doable tasks are transferred to Robots.
 Human just do what they like (art, sex, etc.,).
 If want can work.
 * Achieve it step by step
 * One or more documents contain the complex data in structured format